ooterness/AdventOfCode/README.md

 To avoid creating a new crate for each day, all solutions are compiled as a single program.
 To solve Day 19, run "cargo run 19".

 Environment: Windows 10 / Cargo 1.49.0

+# 2021

+Rust again this year.

+To avoid creating a new crate for each day, all solutions are compiled as a single program.
+To solve Day 19, run "cargo run 19".

+Environment: Windows 10 / Cargo 1.56.0